<img src="https://ws.zoominfo.com/pixel/UFH1H1ydGvMVOr12BP8x" width="1" height="1" style="display: none;">

 Crown

-that are no longer with the company.
-Our observation is that the total cost of wasted licenses can sum up to ~30% of your total SaaS license cost.
+Unfortunately, many SaaS applications hide the fact that you keep paying for inactive users.
+Even former employees that are no longer with the company.
+Our observation is that the total cost of wasted licenses can sum up to around 30% of your total SaaS license cost.

 To save costs, make sure you reclaim the SaaS licenses of departing employees.
 Pay attention to the different license models of the various providers.
 With many tools, you keep paying for disabled/suspended accounts as if they were active accounts.
-Usually only removing the account will actually stop the license cost charges.
+Often, the only way to stop the license charge is to remove the account.

 Reclaim employee licenses